j12-solutions/nos3/docs/wiki/Scenario_cFS.md

 Additional version info is printed for each module loaded, and then:
 * The various shared objects from the cFS startup script (`cfe_es_startup.scr`) are loaded:
-  * Each is loaded down the list
+  * Each is loaded down the list.
-  * The initialization function specified in the startup script for each library is executed
+  * The initialization function specified in the startup script for each library is executed.
-  * The main function specified in the startup script for each application is executed
+  * The main function specified in the startup script for each application is executed.
-  * Each module typically print a success message upon completion of initialization
+  * Each module typically print a success message upon completion of initialization.

 ![Scenario cFS - Boot 2](./_static/scenario_cfs/scenario_cfs_boot2.png)